 Different MySQL clients implement support for connection compression differently; consult your client documentation for details.
 For example, for classic MySQL protocol connections, see Section 4.2.8, “Connection Compression Control”.

 By default, X Plugin supports the zstd, LZ4, and Deflate

-and zstd compression algorithms.
-Compression with the Deflate algorithm setting is equivalent to the
+compression algorithms.
+Compression with the Deflate algorithm

+for X Protocol connections is equivalent to the

-setting for MySQL Server.
-You can disallow any of the compression
+On the server side, you can disallow any of the compression

 algorithms by setting the